shanmithk/Python-Games/lessons/00_Getting_Started/README.md

 screen.

 When you run with the debugger, you can stop the program by hitting the red square in the debugger window.
 Select the first option, "Python Debugger".
-THen you will get the debugger control window.
+Then you will get the debugger control window.
 You can use the buttons at the top of the window to step through the program, or to stop it.
 The debugger window looks
 like: